Dear reader of ADxS.org, please excuse the disruption.

 The rhythms of glucocorticoids modulate the expression of clock proteins in the oval nucleus of the bed nucleus of the stria terminalis and in the central amygdala.79 In contrast, the basolateral nuclei of the amygdala and the dentate gyrus of the hippocampus express diurnal rhythms of PERIOD2 (a central clock component) that are opposite to those of the central amygdala.
 An adrenalectomy (removal of the adrenal gland, in whose cortex, among other things, cortisol is synthesized) influences the rhythm of the central amygdala.80

 Disturbed or missing circadian patterns can lead to an unhealthy regulation of the HPA axis and thus contribute to allostatic load.
-Thus, both a disruption of the HPA axis and a disruption of circadian rhythms could have interacting effects and contribute to shifts in resilience and vulnerability.81
+Thus, both a disorder of the HPA axis and a disorder of circadian rhythms could have interacting effects and contribute to shifts in resilience and vulnerability.81

 In detail on stress and disorders of the circadian system: Wolf, Calabrese (2020).82